Rupert Street pocket park

 - Resources / habitat for wildlife,

-- Night-time lighting and night-time safety design considerations, and
+- Night-time lighting and night-time safety design considerations.

-The park elements most stongly opposed by the community included:
+The park elements most strongly opposed by the community were:

 - Bike racks / bike service station,